bigraph-toolkit-suite/bigraphs.grgen-bigraphs/README.md

 ### Build Configuration

-There are also three other options for building this project from source as described next.
+There are three options for building this project from source as described next.

 The recommended one is the Fat-JAR approach designed for portability.